Learning Block 5

 Overcoming the Five Dysfunctions of a Team

 Dalton RoomRuss Sabia For all the talk about the importance of teamwork by leaders, it is largely untapped and unrealized in most organizations.
-Many organizations - filled with talented, committed people - struggle to fulfill their full promise and find themselves bogged down by excessive interpersonal politics and confusion about what is really important.
-As a […]
+Many organizations - filled with talented, committed people […]

 Prepping for Placement: What to do Before You Go into Placement

 Jefferson RoomAlan Henkin In this informal session we will talk about the preparatory steps rabbis can take before they enter placement.
-We will take up rabbinic resume writing, as well as crafting a personal statement.
-We will discuss interviewing techniques, especially internet video-conferencing techniques, and we will review the kinds of questions search committees typically ask, […]
+We will take up rabbinic resume writing, as well as […]

 Consensus Decision-Making: Pursuing Peace in Our Leadership & Governance

 Berkeley RoomLarry Dressler and Sam Joseph As leaders, tired of the meeting after the meeting in the parking lot?
 Frustrated by the ‘after-meeting’ in the hallway?
-The primary goal of the session is how to use consensus decision-making, a cooperative, non-coercive form of decision-making in the setting of Jewish institutions and organizations.
-This session with be […]
+The primary goal of the […]

 Rabbinic Fundraising Success: Strategies, Tactics and Practice